gh-viewer/book/sharing-ui-components.md

 })
 ```

-Here we are importing 3 modules from React-Native: `Platform`, `StatusBar` and `StyleSheet`. `StyleSheet` allows us to create styles using a similar API to CSS, as presented in [React-Native's documentation](https://facebook.github.io/react-native/releases/0.42/docs/style.html).
+Here we are importing the `Platform` and `StyleSheet` modules from React-Native. `StyleSheet` allows us to create styles using a similar API to CSS, as presented in [React-Native's documentation](https://facebook.github.io/react-native/releases/0.42/docs/style.html).

 You may see examples inserting styles as plain JS objects in components rather than rely on styles defined by `StyleSheet`, and it will work as expected, but one major difference is that using `StyleSheet.create()` compiles the styles and sends them to the native side only once, later using references rather than sending the full object, which is more performant.
 As a good practice, prefer using `StyleSheet` whenever you can.

-The styles we are creating are going to be common to all platforms, but as you can see, we are using `Platform.select()` to alter the scene style on Android and iOS, adding some margin. `Platform.select()` allows us to define styles per platform, supporting keys being `android`, `ios` and `web`.
-In this case, we are adding a 20px margin on top on iOS to account for the status bar.
-For Android, we don't need to add any margin as the size of the status bar is already taken into account, and desktop doesn't display any status bar.
+The styles we are creating are going to be common to all platforms, but as you can see, we are using `Platform.select()` to make the \`statusBar\` style only defining styles for iOS. `Platform.select()` allows us to define styles per platform, supporting keys being `android`, `ios` and `web`.
+In this case, we are adding this style on iOS to account for the status bar overlaying our application.

 ### The first shared component